You are here

 This curated collection of resources provides information on how to use state–federal judicial councils, and it also identifies opportunities for courts to work more informally to improve cooperation and judicial relationships so that potential problems can be addressed more efficiently.

-Judges and others interested in enhancing cooperation between state and federal courts can benefit from the resources in this collection, including the following:
+Judges and others interested in enhancing cooperation between state and federal courts can benefit from these resources:

-- The 2017 pocket guide on the use and benefits of formal state–federal judicial councils, along with sample forms that courts can use when establishing their own councils
+- a 2017 pocket guide on the use and benefits of formal state–federal judicial councils and sample forms that courts can use when establishing their own councils

-- A sampling of activities state–federal judicial councils have undertaken that can be used by other courts
+- activities state–federal judicial councils have undertaken that can be used by other courts

 If you are aware of other relevant state or federal court activities designed to foster cooperation, or that would benefit from greater cooperation, please contact Jason A. Cantone at email@example.com.